What not to clean with vinegar – 10 items it can harm

 Cleaning a mirror with vinegar might seem like a good idea – after all it’s great for cleaning windows and any glass when you’re cleaning a front door.
 Don’t do it, though.
 The vinegar can penetrate through to the mirror’s backing – which is what makes it shine.

 Stick to a cleaning product that’s suitable for mirrors and use a microfiber cloth to apply it.

 Keep vinegar away from kitchen knives if you want them to last.
 It could damage the finish.
 Dish soap in warm water is the answer if you want to keep them in good condition.

 10. Coffee makers (or at least some of them)

-Coffee machines can suffer from limescale buildup and cleaning a coffee maker with vinegar is an option to descale it.
+Coffee machines can suffer from limescale buildup and cleaning a coffee maker with vinegar is an option to descale it (just like it’s an option for the tank when you’re cleaning a humidifier).
 ‘Many of us don’t buy descaling solutions to clean our espresso makers and turn to vinegar,’ says Yannis Tzortzakis, editor-in-chief at Baristas Choice.

 ‘While this is a cheaper solution, there are some important drawbacks.
 Most descaling solutions use citric acid because vinegar has a penetrating odor and taste.
 So, with vinegar, you’ll have to take many rinse cycles to remove lingering traces.’